python-streamz/streamz/docs/source/dask.rst

    from dask.distributed import Client client = Client()

-This operates on a local processes or threads.
+This operates on local processes or threads.
 If you have Bokeh installed then this will also start a diagnostics web server at http://localhost:8787/status which you may want to open to get a real-time view of execution.